 People can select products subconsciously, in only a fraction of a second.

-1. It Must Call Attention to Itself
+1. Effective CPG Packaging Must Call Attention to Itself.

-3. It Should Awaken Emotions
+3. Your Packaging Design Should Awaken Emotions.

 There is a reason brands use puppies and babies in packaging design.

 Brands that pique emotions like happiness, aspiration, or sentimentality are more memorable.